 This website has been developed as a living and loving memory of Trudy Rose Brody.
-Trudy was a loving and beloved wife, mother of two boys, grandmother of five, sister, and aunt.
+Trudy was a loving and beloved wife, mother of two boys, grandmother of six, sister, and aunt.
 She also was a committed and caring psychotherapist who helped hundreds of her patients to understand and seek solutions to issues in their personal lives.
 Trudy had many friends and they were a very important part of her life.

 Trudy was a gentle and understanding person who saw the good side of people, and often played peacemaker to others who did not always think as she thought.
 It is difficult to think of any time where she thought or expressed negative thoughts about others.
 Read more about her on the About Trudy webpage and see more of her life on the Gallery webpage.

 Trudy had a passion for her profession as a psychotherapist.
 She thrived on being able to help people through her caring and commitment to their well-being.
 She also recognized the need to help others to develop their skills and she supervised graduate level social work students at local universities.
 Paying forward on this education aspect we have established a scholarship each for a Smithtown High School East and a Smithtown High School West senior who plans to pursue a career in Social Work or Psychology.
 The Scholarship page on this website contains additional information.